dusk-li/dusk-li/README.md

 # What is dusk-li?

-Dusk-li is a website that rates websites based on their accessibility in terms of their support for **Dark Mode**.
+Dusk.li is a website that rates websites based on their accessibility in terms of their support for **Dark Mode**.

 Dark mode is defined by the [Bureau of Internet Accessibility](https://www.boia.org/blog/dark-mode-can-improve-text-readability-but-not-for-everyone) as follows: